-Alongside the range of projected population from Hendersonville's 2024 Comprehensive Plan, there are also ranges of projected housing units.
+Alongside the range of projected population from Hendersonville 2024 Comprehensive Plan, there are also ranges of projected housing units.
 On the low end of the NC OSMB projection, an increase of 4,264 people is anticipated to equate to an additional 2,232 housing units to be added by 2045.
 Taking into account the growth of the entire County overall, NC OSMB anticipates that an increase of 32,546 people will equate to 17,040 housing units to be added by 2045.

 In order to maintain the quality of life for all current and future residents, Hendersonville must balance housing growth with investments in parks and recreation.
-For instance, in order to maintain an equitable walkshed-typically described as an area covered by a 5-minute or 10-minute walk-the locations of future housing must be considered as a basis for future parks and greenspaces.
-Future housing development also provides an opportunity for collaboration amongst the Community Development Department, Public Works Department, and developers to integrate parks and recreation opportunities into new housing developments.
+For instance, in order to maintain an equitable walkshed, the locations of future housing must be considered as a basis for future parks and greenspaces.
+Future housing development also provides an opportunity for collaboration amongst Community Development Department, Public Works Department, and developers to integrate parks and recreation opportunities into new housing developments.